 Conclusion:

 Cost overruns, while common, are not inevitable.
-With meticulous planning, proactive risk management, and leveraging powerful tools like Celoxis , organizations can keep projects within budget.
-Such attention to detail and commitment to efficiency ensure both the success of the project and the financial health of the organisation.
+With meticulous planning, proactive risk management, and leveraging powerful tools like Celoxis, organizations can keep projects within budget.
+Such attention to detail and commitment to efficiency ensure both the success of the project and the financial health of the organization.